London luxury home rents fall as bank layoffs bite

-LONDON Rents in central London's most exclusive neighborhoods have fallen for the first time in two years, hit by deep job cuts among bankers that have curbed demand for high-end housing, according to property consultants Savills.
+LONDON, June 22 Rents in central London's most exclusive neighbourhoods have fallen for the first time in two years, hit by deep job cuts among bankers that have curbed demand for high-end housing, according to property consultants Savills.

 Average prime rents dropped by 0.4 percent to 60 pounds per square foot for the best homes in the year to mid-June versus the same period last year and were likely to remain subdued for the rest of 2012 as the UK banking sector's difficulties persisted, it said Friday.